-The abuse of a dominant position may be punished by a fine of up to five per cent of the net turnover of a market participant for the previous financial year, but not less than LVL250 (about €360).
-If the market participant fails to fulfil the imposed legal obligation, the CC may increase the fine up to 10 per cent of the net turnover of the market participant for the previous financial year, but not less than LVL500 (about €720).
+previous financial year, but no less than 250 lats.
+If the market participant fails to fulfil the imposed legal obligation, the CC may increase the fine up to 10 per cent of the net turnover of the market participant for the previous financial year, but not less than 500 lats.